Evangelical preacher, TikTok star ‘Sister Cindy’ visits LSU Free Speech Alley

 Cindy Smock, a popular evangelical Christian preacher known as “Sister Cindy,” visited LSU’s Free Speech Alley on Monday and Tuesday to encourage modest dress, abstinence from alcohol and abstinence from premarital sex.

-Smock has become a bit of a celebrity around American colleges.
+Smock has become a bit of a celebrity around American universities.
 Videos of her preaching have gone viral on TikTok and her appearance at LSU garnered a large, excited crowd.
+TikToks of Smock preaching at universities have garnered tens of millions of views.
+One of her at LSU this past week already has 66,000 views.

+Through Campus Ministry USA, Smock and her husband, Jed, have been preaching at various American universities, including LSU, for decades — though not with the same level of fame Sister Cindy has attracted in recent years.

-A crowd had gathered in a circle for 20 minutes until Smock arrived after seeing her post on her Instagram story saying “HONOMO TIME @LSU 2/21-22 @Noon, Free Speech Alley.”
+A crowd had gathered in a circle for 20 minutes before Smock arrived after seeing her Instagram story post saying “HONOMO TIME @LSU 2/21-22 @Noon, Free Speech Alley,” and abbreviation for "hoe no more."
 Students roared with cheer and applause as she walked up to begin her preaching.

 @lsuchicks Sister Cindy im free speech alley now #college #lsu #sistercindy ♬ original sound - francis